diogoff/plasma-disruptions/README.md

 ## Instructions

-- Run `dst_bolo.py` to get the disruption time (if applicable) and bolometer data for every pulse.
+- Run `dst_bolo.py` to get the disruption time and bolometer data for every pulse.

     - This script will only run on a JET computing cluster (e.g. Freia).

     - The disruption time is defined as the moment when the current gradient reaches 20 MA/s.

-    - The disruption time for non-disruptive pulses is defined as zero.
+The disruption time for non-disruptive pulses is zero.

     - The bolometer data is down-sampled from 5 kHz to 200 Hz (1 sample every 5 ms).